trevorrobertsjr/jtc/jtc-workshop/docs/public-cloud/pipeline-on-kubernetes.md

 You may be thinking, "that was an awful lot of setup just to get a workload running," and you would be right!

-In industry, it is not a recommended practice to do this much manual configuration of a server that will be deployed into production.
+In industry, it is not a recommended practice to do this much manual deployment and configuration of a server that will be deployed into production.
 Let's see how Infrastructure as Code (IaC) can simplify our lives by deploying cloud resources for us in a repeatable manner.